Bird Cage Cake Recipe

 Cover the cakes with a thin layer of the remaining buttercream.

-Knead 1.25kg Renshaw Pastel Green Ready to Roll Icing and 750g Renshaw Celebration Ready to Roll Icing until pliable before rolling out.
+Knead 1.25kg Renshaw Pastel Green Ready to Roll Icing and 750g Renshaw White Ready to Roll Icing until pliable before rolling out.

 Lightly dust your work surface with icing sugar and roll out the pastel green icing to the desired thickness.